 - Message delay – Ads a time duration for chat delay.

 - Visibility – It can be public, private, or unlisted.
 To present to your audience select Public.

 - Schedule – If you want to schedule a live stream.

-2. After you are done click on Create Stream.
+After you click on “Done“.

 Just copy the stream key and keep it for further setup on OBS.
-Click Done, leave the stream URL as it is.
+Click Done, and leave the stream URL as it is.

 4. Understanding the Live Control Room